Published on 26. March 2026

 Main objectives of the new FYP

-The main objectives of the anticipated new FYP highlight several priorities for the future development of the Chinese economy and society.
-These are outlined briefly below.
+The main objectives of the newly adopted FYP highlight several priorities for the future development of the Chinese economy and society.
+The key priorities of the FYP are:

 Revitalization of the manufacturing industry and modernization of industry